 Returning to live music in 2021 saw him support the likes of Martin Simpson, Emily Portman, Martin Carthy and Ian Prowse across the country.
 He was also named as the 2021 winner of Purbeck Folk Festival’s Purbeck Rising competition before returning to a triumphant headline show in the Iconic Cunard Building on Liverpool’s waterfront.

-With his debut album and a UK tour planned for April and May followed by a busy summer of Festival bookings, 2022 will be the year Calum Gilligan undoubtedly comes sharply into focus for the folk world.
+With his debut album 'Footsteps on the Broken Road' released on the 14th April 2022 followed by a UK tour and a busy summer of Festival bookings, 2022 will be the year Calum Gilligan undoubtedly comes sharply into focus for the folk world.